10 Nutrition: Basics

 A new trend is unique game meats – for example, buffalo – 100% buffalo = buffalo meat with water sufficient for processing – This is not a complete and balanced diet and the label will reflect that.

 Consumers read the brand name, then the guaranteed nutrient analysis, then the description of the food, and finally, the weight.
 About 1/3 of consumers in one study understood how nutritional adequacy was determined in pet foods and 2/3 did not.
+AAFCO in 2023 approved amendments to pet nutrition labels to make them easier for consumers to understand.
+These new labels will gradually be introduced over a 6-year transition period and more specific information can be found here.
 It is valuable for us to know how to read the labels so we can educate clients.

 The label information panel must contain the following things: nutritional statement (adequacy claim), basis of nutrition claim, ingredient list, guaranteed analysis, manufacturer or distributor name and address, feeding directions, and universal product code.